ferydjzz/say_number/README.md

 # SayNumber

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/say_number`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to SayNumber, this is my first gem, I know there is a lot that need to be improve, so let me know if you have any suggestion.

+SayNumber is a simple gem that say the given number (SayNumber adalah gem untuk menggenerate #terbilang dari angka yang diinginkan)

+in example : 123400 => "seratus dua puluh tiga ribu empat ratus" for now it can only in Indonesian, but I will update it soon and add English

 ## Installation